-- If the chapter facility is uninhabitable, the CST will work with the Office of Housing to create a solution (temporary housing, relocation, etc.) in conjunction with the local House Corporation Board (HCB) and Regional Housing Specialist (RHS.) - 3.
+- If the chapter facility is uninhabitable, the CDS will work with the Office of Housing to create a solution (temporary housing, relocation, etc.) in conjunction with the local House Corporation Board (HCB) and Regional Housing Specialist (RHS.) - 3.
 Once a custom support plan has been agreed upon, proceed to Section F: On-Going Support.
-Following the call, CST sends a Call Summary to the Decision Group
+Following the call, CDS sends a Call Summary to the Decision Group

-SECTION E - CAMPUS TRAGEDY OCCURRED
+SECTION D - CAMPUS TRAGEDY OCCURRED

-- 1. CST, RCS and RD, in conjunction with the Director: Chapter Advancement, Director: Standards and Director of Member Services (referred to as Decision Group), work through remainder of procedure. - 2.
+- 1. SCDS/CDS, RCS and RD, in consultation with the Director of Member Services and Director: Chapter Support or Director Chapter Advancement, work through the remainder of procedure. - 2.
 The Decision Group decides upon a nuanced support plan in response to the Campus Tragedy.
 They should consider each of the following support options: